elephantscale/es-training-new/cassandra/slides/Cassandra_Intro.md

 ## Repair on Read

- * Reconciled values are pushed out to “out-of-date” replicas
+ * Reconciled values are pushed out to "out-of-date" replicas

  * Only replicas that are read will be updated